pasztorpisti/migrate/README.md

 # migrate

-Cross-platform SQL migration tool (cli).
+Cross-platform SQL schema migration tool (cli).
 Currently supports postgresql and mysql.

 It is written in golang so it can be used easily as a go migration library but